-Translated from the Hebrew, “avodah” means “work” or “service” – or even “life’s work.”
-As AVODAH corps members, 24 post-college young adults each year may well discover their life’s work.
-During a year of service they invest 40 hours per week at local antipoverty organizations and participate in intensive educational programs, from trainings in activist skills to workshops on urban poverty.
-Here in the District, a stunning one-fifth of residents live in poverty, so AVODAH is ideally poised to make a difference by building the staffing capacity of nonprofits that work with those who are most in need.
-These organizations significantly expand their reach, while AVODAH corps members find the inspiration to work for social justice throughout their lives.
-In 2012, DC corps members added more than $470,000 in staffing capacity to local organizations, making a positive impact on more than 28,000 people in need.
-Recently, 95% of corps members (past and present) affirmed that AVODAH strengthened their commitment to social justice.
+Each year as Avodah Corps Members ("avodah" means "work" or "service"), 24 post-college young adults may well discover their life’s work.
+During their year of service they commit themselves to local anti-poverty organizations and participate in intensive educational programs, from trainings in activist skills to workshops on urban poverty.
+Here in the District, where one fifth of residents live in poverty, this program is ideally poised to make a difference.
+Avodah’s placement organizations significantly expand their reach, while Corps Members strengthen their resolve to work for social change throughout their lives.
+In 2015, DC Corps Members added over $470,000 in staffing capacity to local organizations, making a positive impact on more than 23,000 people.
+To date, nearly 300 young people have participated in the DC Service Corps, 95% of whom affirm that Avodah strengthened their commitment to social justice work.
 There is, indeed, promise for the future.

 Headquarters: DC-Ward 1